epgg/eg/EGCC.md

 ## Format the Data

 Calling card data must be stored in a tab-delimited, plain text format.
 This format requires a minimum of four columns and can support up to six.
 The four required columns are CHROM, START, STOP, and COUNT, where COUNT refers to the number of reads for that insertion.
+The START and STOP columns can be either 0- or 1-indexed.
 The fifth and sixth columns are optional and represent STRAND and BARCODE, respectively.
 Here is an example of a four-column calling card file:
 ```
 chr1    41954321        41954325        1
 chr1    41954321        41954325        18